alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 particular Redis hosts and may error if they are unvailable.

-Reboots of these machines, in the production environment, should be organised by On Call staff and search-api workers must be restarted after the reboot.
+Reboots of these machines, in the production environment, should be organised by On Call staff and search-api workers must be restarted (by re-deploying the latest release) after the reboot.

 They may be rebooted in working hours in other environments, however you should notify colleagues before doing so as this may remove in-flight jobs